gentaiscool/ros-vrep-slam/README.md

 # elec6910r-ros-project
 Final project using ROS and V-REP for Robot Mapping and Localization.
-To further

 ## Setup
 In this project, we use Ubuntu 16.04 LTS operating system.